hannahfluch/homie/README.md

 2. Adding the sprite path to the **configuration file**

 ## Custom Sprites 🎨
 Buddy thrives on customization!
-Just provide a directory containing different subdirectories for each event type (`idle`, `click`, `run`), and watch your Buddy come to life with your own animations.
+Just provide a directory containing 3 different gifs(`idle`, `click`, `run`), and watch your Buddy come to life with your own animations.

-## Need to Resize Your Sprites? 🔧

-We’ve got you covered!
-Check out the `res` folder for a handy script to resize your images.
-Just adjust the scaling factor to match your desired size.
-> will be replaced by internal scaling in the future